Understanding Group Therapy

 According to Oklahoma state law, one must have an appropriate master or doctorate degree AND also must be state-licensed to provide individual or group psychotherapy.

-Whether you have been court-ordered or are self-referring for "group therapy," take the time to inquire about the licensure level of the person facilitating the group you plan to join.
+Whether you have been court-ordered or are self-referring for "group therapy," take the time to inquire about the license level of the person facilitating the group you plan to join.

 "Are you licensed to practice psychotherapy in the state of Oklahoma?" is an important question to ask when searching for a fully-qualified outpatient behavioral health provider.